Is your teen looking for a summer job? There are companies hiring AND lots of out of the box earning opportunities.

 You may not be called upon to officiate events for older kids, but T-Ball, beginner soccer, and volleyball all need to have officials, and your teen could be the one earning $10 to $30 per game.

-3. Summer Jobs for Teens start with Volunteer/Community Service
+3. Summer Jobs That Start with Volunteer/Community Service

 Many high schools require a good number of community service hours before graduation.